cucapra/gator/Artifact.md

 ```
 If any tests fail, try running `make build` again to ensure the latest version of the compiler is built.

 Next, execute `cd examples` to navigate to the examples folder.
-In this folder, run the following command to start a server to display a sample shader:
+In this folder, run the following command to start a server to display a sample shader (use Ctrl-C to terminate the server):
 ```
 SRC=auto_phong/ yarn run start
 ```